delashu/delashu.github.io/bigdat/visualizations.md

 Below is a gif of the plot.
+The user can hover over countries of interest while the plot changes.
+The user can also drag the slider on the bottom to visualize a specific year.
 The interactive/dynamic version of the plot can be found [here.](https://nbviewer.jupyter.org/github/delashu/pysolve_notebooks/blob/d49054890cfb5e1c40b134accdc204dc54edc779/visualizations/viz.ipynb)

 ![Deaths Plot One](malaria_barplot.gif)